 Allopurinol is usually taken in the morning with food and water.
 Because dehydration can worsen gout it is important to stay hydrated while taking allopurinol.
 Allopurinol lowers uric acid levels within a few days; however, it may take up to 6 months before crystallized uric acid dissolves.
 For most people the goal of their uric acid level blood test is less than 6 mg/dL.
 Allopurinol is usually started at low dose and increased over time to reach an acceptable uric acid level.

-Some patients (Han Chinese, Thai and Korean) have a genetic predisposition to allergic reactions to the allopurinol in this medication, and your provider may check this (HLA- B5801) marker before starting.
+Some patients (those of Southeast Asian or African descent) may have a genetic predisposition to allergic reactions to the allopurinol in this medication, and your provider may check a genetic marker(HLA- B5801) before starting.

-You should notify your doctor if you have a history of liver or kidney disease.
-Also, let your doctor know if you have ever had or develop a reaction to allopurinol, particularly a skin rash or allergic reaction.
+You should notify your rheumatology provider if you have a history of liver or kidney disease.
+Also, let your rheumatology provider know if you have ever had or develop a reaction to allopurinol, particularly a skin rash or allergic reaction.
 Make sure to notify your other physicians while you are taking this drug, especially if you are taking azathioprine or 6-mercaptopurine.
 If you are pregnant or considering pregnancy, let your doctor know before starting this medication.
 Women should discuss birth control with their primary care physicians or gynecologists.
 Breast-feeding should be avoided while taking allopurinol.
 The risk in pregnancy and breastfeeding has not been determined.

 This patient fact sheet is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.